The Benefits of Toy Rotation

 Toy rotation has seriously saved my sanity!

-We have taken all the toys in our home, divided them into large storage containers and rotate them out.
+We have taken all the toys in our home, divided them into large storage containers, and rotate them out.
 While toys are not in rotation, they are stored out of sight.

 It did not take us long to see how much toy rotation benefited our daughters.
 Here are the few positive changes we saw once we implemented the process:

 -We saw improvements with both of our daughters when it came to independent play.
 The fresh toys seemed to really spark their curiosity and keep them entertained for some time.

 -Clean up was so much easier.
 With fewer toys, it took less than half the time to clean up during the day and at night.

 -Fewer toys meant less clutter and less stress for mom!
-I constantly felt overwhelmed by the amount of toys we had.
+I constantly felt overwhelmed by the number of toys we had.
 With the toy rotation system, we literally cut the clutter by a fourth!

 Step 1- Gather All The Toys.
 ALL of them!

 Ensuring you have every toy in one location will help make the rest of the steps so much easier.

 Don’t forget, although this process takes time (we finished in about an hour), you only have to do it once if you do it thoroughly.

 Step 2- Organize into Keep, Toss, or Donate Piles

 Before we can get to the rotation sorting, we want to make sure that what we are putting into the bins are quality toys your child will play with.
 We made four separate piles to get things organized: toss, donate, store, and rotate.

 If your home is anything like mine, you may have acquired a few “junk” toys (think kids meal toys, extremely old hand-me-downs, or incomplete toys that are missing parts or broken).
 These add to the feeling of clutter when it comes to toys.
 These can most likely be tossed in the trash.

 We had many duplicates of toys (FOUR shape sorting style toys!) which we decided to donate.